-Our office will be closed Wednesday, October 20th – Friday, October 22nd for MEA.
-We will resume normal business hours on Monday, October 25th at 9:00AM.
+Our office will be closed Friday, July 1st for the 4th of July.
+We will resume normal business hours on Wednesday, July 6th at 7:00am.

 If you are experiencing a dental emergency and need to reach Dr. Philp, please call 952-442-4891 and follow the prompts to reach the emergency line.

 We understand the importance of the morning rush.
 That’s why we offer appointments as early as 7:00 AM in order to help you fit in your dental care appointment and get on with your day.

 As a new patient at Philp Family Dentistry, your first visit will take about 1-1.5 hours.
 This allows adequate time to get to know you, including a thorough review of your medical and dental history, addressing any smile or health concerns, and a discussion of your desires and goals of dental treatment.
 We will update any dental x-rays necessary to complete a thorough examination and to assess for cavity risk.
 We also evaluate your risk of gum disease, a painless disease that affects approximately 50% of adults in the United States.
 You can expect a thorough professional cleaning as well as some tips to follow at home to keep your smile healthy for life.
 We do have some paperwork for you to fill out.
 You can access the forms here or you can arrive about 10 minutes earlier than your appointment to fill them out in our office.
 Please be sure to fill out the Release of Records form if we need to request any previous dental records on your behalf.
 At Philp Family Dentistry, our entire team is here to guide you through the process, from scheduling your appointment on a time and day that works for you to the comfort of our friendly office setting to the thorough evaluation of your muscles, bite, oral cancer screening, gum health and smile.
 You can rest assured that Dr. Philp will evaluate all components of your oral health and will address your goals.